MohibUllahKhanSherwani/Software-Construction-Assignment/README.md

 # scd_assignment_1

-A Flutter project for managing school fees, including features for authentication, dashboard views for parents and administrators, and payment processing.
+This is done as part of an assignment of Software Construction and Development A Flutter project for managing school fees, including features for authentication, dashboard views for parents and administrators, and payment processing.

 ## Features